RommelTJ/ExercisesAndAlgorithms/interview_tips/6-HittingDeadEndsInWhiteboardInterviews.md

 Or it could just be a much longer route to a solution than you think it is.
 That actually happens pretty often—there's an answer there, but it's more complicated than you think.

+## Hitting a dead end is okay.
+Failing to listen is not.

+Your interviewer probably won't fault you for going down the wrong path at first.
+They've seen really smart engineers do the same thing.
+They understand it's because you only have a partial view of the maze.

+They might have let you go down the wrong path for a bit to see if you could keep your thinking organized without help.
+But now they want to rush you through the part where you discover the dead end and double back.
+Not because they don't believe you can manage it yourself.
+But because they want to make sure you have enough time to finish the question.

+But here's something they will fault you for: failing to listen to them.
+Nobody wants to work with an engineer who doesn't listen.

+So when you find yourself in that crucial coding interview moment, when you're torn between holding your train of thought and considering the idea your interviewer is suggesting...remember this:

+Listening to your interviewer is the most important thing.

+Take what they're saying and run with it.
+Think of the next steps that follow from what they're saying.

+Even if it means completely leaving behind the path you were on.
+Trust the route your interviewer is pointing you down.

+Because they can see the whole maze.